gojek/ziggurat/README.md

 If nothing passed to modes then it will start all the modes.

 ## Middleware in Ziggurat
-Version 3.0 of Ziggurat introduces the support of Middleware.
-Old versions of Ziggurat (< 3.0) assumed that the messages read from kafka were serialized in proto-format and thus it deserialized them and passed a clojure hash-map to the mapper-fn.
-We have now pulled the deserialization function into a middleware and users have the freedom to use this function to deserialized their messages or define their custom middlewares.
+Version 3.0.0 of Ziggurat introduces the support of Middleware.
+Old versions of Ziggurat (< 3.0) assumed that the messages read from kafka were serialized in proto-format and thus it deserialized them and passed a clojure map to the mapper-fn.
+We have now pulled the deserialization function into a middleware and users have the freedom to use this function to deserialize their messages or define their custom middlewares.
+This enables ziggurat to process messages serialized in any format.

 ### Custom Middleware usage
 The default middleware `default/protobuf->hash` assumes that the message is serialized in proto format.